 Do not forget to get the belly and around the backside too.
 Matted fur is not only uncomfortable for your dog, it will disrupt the temperature regulation it is meant to provide.
 Take turns with everyone in the home to help keep up with this task during the weeks of shedding.
 Also, if you live in a hot climate year round, your pet may shed throughout the year rather than in the spring and fall.

+By now you may have searched for “husky grooming near me” or “husky groomers near me” and you are 100% on the right track!
 At least a couple of times each year, you should go through a complete grooming system with the beloved pet.
+Double coated dogs, such as Siberian Huskies really need extra care and attention from pet groomers.
 During the spring and fall, your animal will begin to shed their undercoat.
 It is your choice whether you want to pay for expensive grooming at a professional dog groomer or if you would prefer to do it at home.
 In some cases, you can find DIY dog grooming places that provide the equipment.
 You bring your dog, supplies and the elbow grease to get the job done.

 Siberian Husky Haircuts